kidsthesedays/livingarchives/README.md

 #### Step 2

-Install Node modules.
+Install Node modules and compile the client side JavaScript into a single bundle.
 This has to be done from the `node` directory.

 ```
 $ cd node
 $ yarn
+$ yarn run compile
 ```

 #### Step 3